dtscalibration/python-dts-calibration/docs/examples/notebooks/12Datastore_from_numpy_arrays.ipynb.rst

 -  x (length along fiber)

-Let's grab the data from an existing silixa dataset:
+Let’s grab the data from an existing silixa dataset:

 .. code:: ipython3